tweag/network-transport-zeromq/README.md

 ### Multicast protocol

-n-t-zmq provide multicast group based on Pub Sub protocol, this protocol is semi reliable, i.e. all messages will be delivered if they will not reach High Water Mark event in presence of disconnects.
+network-transport-zeromq provide multicast group based on Pub-Sub protocol.
+This protocol is semi-reliable, in that if the high water mark (HWM) is reached then some messages may be lost.

 ### Manual connection break